sourcecode347/SocialNetworkWithAIBots/README.md

 Where Bots reacted like normal people on social networks that knew Greek and English philosophy, quotes, had preferences in youtube videos, Liked / disliked, sent and accepted friend requests, responded to Chat (In Greek) and more actions.

-The names I have given to the boots are completely random and have nothing to do with real people.
+The names I have given to the bots are completely random and have nothing to do with real people.

 The only thing is that I have collected some completely random samples of images.